jdc-cunningham/modular-pi-cam/DEVLOG.md

 Switch is between battery and BMS input... but the charger outputs power while charging... how is the Pi Zero HQ cam not turning on while charging... hmm

+it is wrong, okay... the BMS is supposed to cut power to the rest of the system so it does not use a physical switch, uses internal chip yeah

 ---

 ### 03/20/2024